open-telemetry/oteps/text/0121-config-service.md

 ```
 message MetricConfigResponse {

   // Optional.
-The fingerprint associated with this ConfigResponse.
-Each change
+The fingerprint associated with this MetricConfigResponse.
+Each
-  // in configs yields a different fingerprint.
+  // change in configs yields a different fingerprint.
   bytes fingerprint = 1;

-  // Dynamic configs specific to metrics
-  message MetricConfig {

   // A Schedule is used to apply a particular scheduling configuration to
   // a metric.
 If a metric name matches a schedule's patterns, then the metric
   // adopts the configuration specified by the schedule.

   message Schedule {

     // A light-weight pattern that can match 1 or more
     // metrics, for which this schedule will apply.
 The string is used to
     // match against metric names.
 It should not exceed 100k characters.
     message Pattern {
       oneof match {
         string equals = 1;       // matches the metric name exactly
         string starts_with = 2;  // prefix-matches the metric name
       }
     }

     // Metrics with names that match at least one rule in the inclusion_patterns are
     // targeted by this schedule.
 Metrics that match at least one rule from the
     // exclusion_patterns are not targeted for this schedule, even if they match an
     // inclusion pattern.

     // For this iteration, since we only want one Schedule that applies to all metrics,
     // we will not check the inclusion_patterns and exclusion_patterns.
     repeated Pattern exclusion_patterns = 1;
     repeated Pattern inclusion_patterns = 2;

     // period describes the sampling period for each metric in seconds.
     int32 period = 3;

     // Optional.
 Additional opaque metadata associated with the schedule.
     // Interpreting metadata is implementation specific.
 A metric backend may
     // implement features not directly supported in this configuration
     // protocol, but still desire to communicate these settings to
     // instrumented applications.
 An application may in turn piggyback
     // metadata on a vendor's metric exporter to communicate information back
     // to its metric backend.
 In this way, metadata offers a channel to
     // communicate custom settings.
     //
     // Example use cases may include:
     //  * Specifying quality-of-service priority
     //  * Tweaking configurations beyond collection period
     //  * Using alternate representations for collection schedules, matching
     //    metrics, resources, etc.
     //  * Enabling other optimizations
     bytes metadata = 4;
   }

   // For this iteration, since we only want one Schedule that applies to all metrics,
   // we will have a restriction that schedules must have a length of 1, and we will
   // not check the patterns when we apply the collection period.
-    repeated Schedule schedules = 1;
+  repeated Schedule schedules = 2;

-  }
-  MetricConfig metric_config = 2;

   // Optional.
 The client is suggested to wait this long (in seconds) before
   // pinging the configuration service again.